-EBITDA also can provide a distorted picture of how much money a company has to pay off interest.
-By adding back in depreciation and amortization, a company's profits look much greater than they actually are.
-Other arguments against using EBITDA are that it is a misleading measure of liquidity, that it doesn't factor in quality of earnings and that it can easily be manipulated, by changing deprecation schedules, to inflate profit projections.
-Many believe EBITDA is used simply as a way to make a company appear more attractive to investors than it really is.
+EBITDA can also provide a distorted picture of how much money a company has available to pay off interest.
+By adding back depreciation and amortization, a company's profits can be made to appear greater than they actually are.
+EBITDA can also be manipulated by changing deprecation schedules to inflate profit projections.
+For these reasons, many believe EBITDA is used simply as a way to make a company appear more attractive to investors than it really should.

 One way to get a more realistic profit picture is to calculate EBITDA margin.
 To determine EBITDA margin, a business must first calculate its EBITDA and then divide that number by total revenue.